(Long and Short-Term)

 To evolve as an instructor, I have set several goals for myself, both short and long-term:

-In long-term goals, I see myself as an instructor either at a small research university or a liberal arts college.
+In long-term goals, I see myself as an instructor either at a research university or a liberal arts college.
 A teaching position at such institutions would allow me to pursue my fascination for teaching and study abroad while also still being able to do research.
 Furthermore, I would like to finally be able to implement more technology in my classroom to make learning for students even more interactive and informative, for example, by allowing for more and improved simulations or guest speakers from other parts of the world.
 Lastly, it has always been my dream to implement a study abroad program which would allow me to take students to Europe to show them the inner workings of regions, states, and the European Union.